marcellapantarotto/TP1/README.md

 - **graphics.cpp** desenvolves methods for the animations.
 - **test-springmass-graphics.cpp** desenvolves the class `SpringMassDrawable()`, with the void methods `draw()` and `display()`.
 And has the main function that initializes the masses and spring, to animate.

-### Graphic
+### Graphics
-Since I was not able to save the animation itself, I printsreened some instances of the animation.
+Since I was not able to save the animation itself, I print screened some instances of the animation.

 **Ball:**